-AWS SSM automation has restriction on size of response object (~100 KB).
-If query has a result greater than this value then truncated result would be returned, and if S3 Bucket Name is provided then whole result would be written to the bucket.
+- AWS SSM automation has restrictions on the size of the response object (~100 KB).
+If the query has a result greater than this value then a truncated result would be returned, and if S3 Bucket Name is provided then the whole result would be written to the bucket.

 - Drag and drop the Humio Search Action node onto the canvas

 - Select the Humio Repository name from the dropdown